bokchoininja/bok-engine/README.md

 the jars used work on windows 11.
 You may need to download other operating system
 jars from lwjgl website if not using windows

+if you create animations in blender for this game you have to set the max weights to 3 and also remember to normalze all weights.

 feel free to use this code in your own projects :)
 credit is not required but appreciated!